 Threat modeling for IT system and application security entered the cybersecurity mainstream in the early 2000s.
-Initially, the discipline borrowed its analytic concepts from other, more mature, fields.
-Threat trees, attacker profiles, and risk-analysis – foundational concepts in modern threat modeling – all had their theoretical beginnings in more mature analytic fields.
-The same is true with how a web application may be visually decomposed.
+Initially, the discipline borrowed its analytic concepts from other, more mature fields.
+Threat trees, attacker profiles, and risk-analysis – foundational concepts in modern threat modeling – all had their theoretical beginnings in the analytic fields.

 When cybersecurity professionals started threat modeling, they borrowed the concept of data flow diagrams (DFD) from system engineers.
-The mature application and IT system decomposition, however, comes from process flow diagrams (PDF) which were developed specifically for cybersecurity threat modeling.
+The mature application and IT system deconstruction comes from process flow diagrams (PDF) which were developed specifically for cybersecurity threat modeling.
 The reasoning being, a web application may be visually deconstructed in the same way via process flow diagrams.

 Compare that to today’s interconnected cyber ecosystem, in which applications are developed to be platform independent, and particular threats exist because of the interactions between applications and shared infrastructure components.
 Today’s production and operational environments are entirely different from the situation which gave rise to DFDs as a useful analytic tool.